Revolution Events Ltd – Terms & Conditions

 a) To impose a surcharge of 2% per month on the outstanding balance.

-b) To prohibit the Participant from erecting and / or occupying the space or Booth attached.
+b) To prohibit the Participant from erecting and / or occupying the space or participating in any other manner.

-c) To use the allotted space in such a way as the Organiser think fit and to recover from the Participant any expense in so doing.
+c) To use the allotted space or delegate place in such a way as the Organiser think fit and to recover from the Participant any expense in so doing.

 d) To exercise a general lien and power of sale on all the Participants’ property in or about the Event premises.